 Tarot Mucha review by medusawink

 The Belle Epoque (1871 – 1914) was a period of European history typified by social, scientific, and artistic exploration and advances.
 The artistic movement most commonly associated with this period of history is Art Nouveau, and the works of Alphonse Mucha (1860-1939) are some of the most instantly recognisable exemplars is of this fluid, organic art style.
 Many of Mucha's works were commercial, aimed at selling everything from cigarettes to bicycles, and he was the exclusive creator of theatrical superstar Sarah Bernhardt's production posters.

 Mucha produced hundreds of his highly stylised, idiosyncratic works during the course of his career so there is a treasure trove of images for artists Giulia Massaglia and Barbara Nosenzo to use in creating the Tarot Mucha.
-Rather than si... read more reviews or write a review.
+Rather than si... read more reviews.

 Similar Decks to Tarot MuchaTheme: Art Nouveau, Fine Art

 Creator: Sacred Sites Tarot, Samurai Tarot, Shaman Tarot, Tarot of Metamorphosis, Tarot of Reincarnation, Vice-Versa Tarot, Yoga Tarot by Massimiliano Filadoro Astrological Oracle, Full Moon Dreams Tarot, Mystical Cats Tarot, Victorian Fairy Tarot by Lunaea Weatherstone After Tarot by Giulia F. Massaglia